cchitsiang/awesome-stars/README.md

 - [MystenLabs/sui](https://github.com/MystenLabs/sui) - Sui, a next-generation smart contract platform with high throughput, low latency, and an asset-oriented programming model powered by the Move programming language
 - [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.
 - [alibaba/GaiaX](https://github.com/alibaba/GaiaX) - GaiaX动态模板引擎是一套轻量化、跨平台、高性能的纯原生移动端卡片渲染动态化解决方案
+- [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an end-to-end machine learning system.
+It enables you to train models and make online predictions using only SQL, without your data ever leaving your favorite database.
 - [Wilfred/difftastic](https://github.com/Wilfred/difftastic) - a structural diff that understands syntax 🟥🟩
 - [Qovery/Replibyte](https://github.com/Qovery/Replibyte) - Seed your development database with real data ⚡️
 - [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost